macisamuele/tokio-retry/README.md

 ## Early Exit and Error Handling

 Actions must return a `RetryError` that can wrap any other error type.
-There are 2 `RetryError` error trypes:
+There are 2 `RetryError` error types:
 - `Permanent`, which receives an error and brakes the retry loop.
 It can be constructed manually or with auxiliary functions `RetryError::permanent(e: E)`, that returns a `RetryError::Permanent<E>`, or `RetryError::to_permanent(e: E)`, that returns an `Err(RetryError::Permanent<E>)`.
 - `Transient`, which is the **Default** error for the loop.
 It has 2 modes:
     1. `RetryError::transient(e: E)` and `RetryError::to_transient(e: E)`, that return a `RetryError::Transient<E>`, which is an error that triggers the retry strategy.
     2. `RetryError::retry_after(e: E, duration: std::time::Duration)` and `RetryError::to_retry_after(e: E, duration: std::time::Duration)`, that return a `RetryError::Transient<E>`, which is an error that triggers the retry strategy after the specified duration.
-- Thet is also the trait `MapErr` that possesses 2 auxiliary functions that map the current function Result to `Result<T, RetryError<E>>`:
+- There is also the trait `MapErr` that possesses 2 auxiliary functions that map the current function Result to `Result<T, RetryError<E>>`:
     1. `fn map_transient_err(self) -> Result<T, RetryError<E>>;`
     2. `fn map_permanent_err(self) -> Result<T, RetryError<E>>;`
 - Using the `?` operator on an `Option` type will always propagate a `RetryError::Transient<E>` with no extra duration.